10 Ways to Travel More Responsibly Post-Coronavirus

 Travel with Reusables

 The UK alone produces more than 100 million tonnes of waste every year, and an average of 117 bottles per person, per year.
 Luckily, many people are waking up to the fact that this is not ok, and if not properly disposed of, can cause tremendous damage to our environment and the lives and ecosystems of many animals both on land and in the water.
 If you use a reusable water bottle or coffee cup at home, why not when you travel too?
 If you can't drink the local water when travelling, there are plenty of fully safe filtration water bottles on the market, so it's worth investing in one of those.
-Additionally, you could take a canvas bag for packing souvenirs or groceries, a metal straw, and mayve even reusable tupperwares for food.
+Always using your own reusables should also help reduce any spread of viruses!
+Additionally, you could take a canvas bag for packing souvenirs or groceries, a metal straw, and maybe even reusable tupperwares for food.

 Reusable Water Bottle